bsalvania/Lab-Report-1/report2/cse-15l-lab-report-2.md

 * Symptom: ![Image](symptomOne.jpg)

 * The failure inducing input is a link with multiple parentheses inside it.
-The bug is that the method never stops running, as a result of the method never finishing as the index for the parentheses keeps switching back and forth for the parenthesis.
+The bug is that the method never stops running, because the index for the parentheses keeps switching back and forth.
 The symptom is an infinite loop, which eventually results in a OutOfMemoryError.

 ---